I tried building a local AI coding environment with Ollama and OpenCode

 The Ollama menu will appear in the terminal.

 Selecting Chat with a model allows you to choose from several models.
-Since we want to try a local LLM, let's select gemma4.
+Since I want to try a local LLM this time, I select gemma4.

 Step 2: Download the Model

-We'll use gemma4:26b for this demonstration. gemma4 is an open model released by Google based on Gemini, newly released in April 2026.
-As mentioned later, it was selected for its fast response speed and comfortable performance for local execution.
+This time I will use gemma4:26b. gemma4 is an open model published by Google based on Gemini, and is a new model released in April 2026.
+As I will explain later, it was chosen because of its fast response speed and comfortable usability even when running locally.

 ollama pull gemma4:26b